builderscon/builderscon/HOWTO-CFP.md

 * "Introduction to cool technlogy new site/framework/technology in 30 minutes!"

-These are probably not good fit for Beacon, as usually they just talk about the product's features.
+These are probably not good fit for builderscon, as usually they just talk about the product's features.
 Remember: you want to invite people that can give talks that are worth actually listening to -- not talks that only describe the same content as the FAQ page or the product brochure.